RomuloRamos/libQuality/README.md

 # libQuality

-Its a first versio of a aplication that consults GitRepositories, and return metrics about it.
+Its a first version of a aplication that consults GitRepositories, and return metrics about it.

 If you want test, please access: http://libquality-com-br.umbler.net/gitRequest/metrics with an App like Postmant, or Insomnia, and make this: